jmablog/markdown-cv/index.md

 *[Parkour Generations](https://parkourgenerations.com/)*

 - General management of the company and Chainstore Gym & Parkour Academy facility.
-Responsibities included KPI tracking, oversight of financial records and budgeting, staff management, and liaising with local councils, schools, and national governing bodies for bookings
+Responsibilities included KPI tracking, oversight of financial records and budgeting, staff management, and liaising with local councils, schools, and national governing bodies for bookings
 - As a coach, also regularly led training classes for participants of all ability levels, in both indoor and outdoor environments, using a high level of creativity and excellent communication skills to teach complex movements and techniques

 `2010 - 2012`